fixmanish/react-login/README.md

 1. Enter a task in the input field.
 2. Click the "Add" button to add the task to your list.
 3. The added tasks will be displayed as bullet points.
+4. Mark completed with line-strike, just by clicking task.

 ## Tech Stack 💻